Welcome to the IAPR Conference in Groningen, the Netherlands.

 We offer both offline and online ways of participating:

-- All keynote lectures and responses taking place in Groningen will be streamed live.
-They are recorded and posted online at the end of the day.
+• All keynote lectures and responses taking place in Groningen will be streamed live.
 The Q&A takes place offline in Groningen.